Anolla/Amman-code-201/README.md

 3 *There are many opportunities in life, your breakthrough is coming, __believe in yourself.*

-#### for more information on growth mindset, you can visit my profile, I post alot of articles about it.[https://github.com/Anolla] :wink:
+#### for more information on growth mindset, you can visit my profile, I post a lot of articles about it. https://github.com/Anolla

 Thank you for reading and I hope you all have a groth mind to fet ahead in life.